Reading time: 5 min.

 Getting A Temple Hair Transplant For Temple Hair Loss

 It’s extremely common to lose hair around your temples, especially as you get older.
-In men with male pattern baldness, the hair around your temples is normally the first to go, and can be seen as early as Norwood stage 1.
+In men with male pattern baldness, the hair around your temples is normally the first to go and can be seen as early as Norwood stage 1.

-But while a receding hairline is pretty common, it’s also normal to want to preserve your temple hair.
+While a receding hairline is pretty common, it’s also normal to want to preserve your temple hair.
 A temple hair transplant is the most effective way to tackle temple hair loss.

 So how does a temple hair transplant work, and is it the right treatment for you?